PC Engine / TurboGrafx-16 Architecture

 Image

-(This section is written for those interested in how Hudson took advantage of 64 KB of VRAM with that 16-bit granularity, but you don’t have to understand it completely to be able to follow the rest of the article).
+(This section is written for those interested in how Hudson leveraged the 64 KB of VRAM with its 16-bit granularity, but you don’t need to fully understand it to follow the rest of the article).

-So far we’ve discussed that each pixel of a tile is stored using 4 bits (or a half byte, also called a nibble).
-Now, Hudson dictates that tiles are composed of four 8x8 bitmaps (called ‘CH0’, ‘CH1’, ‘CH2’ and ‘CH3’, respectively).
-Each map is 1-bit wide, but once the four are combined, they form the final tile with 4-bit pixels.
+So far, we have discussed that each pixel of a tile is stored using 4 bits (or half a byte, also called a nibble).
+Now, Hudson dictates that tiles are encoded as four 8x8 bitmaps (called ‘CH0’, ‘CH1’, ‘CH2’, and ‘CH3’, respectively).
+Each map is 1-bit wide, but when the four are combined, they form the final tile with 4-bit pixels.

-Also, remember the 16-bit alignment on VRAM?
-Each 16-bit word stores a single row of two 1-bit bitmaps (8 rows + 8 rows).
-So, after writing eight entries, two maps will be stored (instead of just one).
-Please have a look at the diagrams to help understand this better.
+Due to the 16-bit alignment, each 16-bit word stores a single row of two 1-bit bitmaps (8 rows + 8 rows).
+So, writing eight entries results in two maps being stored (instead of just one).
+Please have a look at the diagrams for a clearer understanding.

-The same happens with Sprite tiles, but since they are 16x16 bitmaps, each bitmap occupies 16 words.
-To put it another way, to store a single sprite tile, 64 words are taken (equivalent to 8 bytes in VRAM).
+The same applies to Sprite tiles, but since they are 16x16 bitmaps, each bitmap occupies 16 words.
+To put it another way, storing a single sprite tile requires 64 words (resulting in 8 bytes from VRAM).

 Background Layer